oci-labs/smartdevice2/README.md

 * npm start
 * from another machine on the same WiFi, browse http://trainstation.local:3001
-  (may need to use IP address of the Pi)
+  (may need to use IP address of the Pi which can be obtained by running ifconfig and noting the wlan0...inet value)

+* to interactively examime the database on Pi
+  - enter "npm run dbi-pi"
+  - enter "use smartdevice"
+  - enter any SQL queries

+* fix for "Error: ER_NOT_SUPPORTED_AUTH_MODE: Client does not support authentication protocol requested by server"
+  - enter "npm run dbi-pi"
+  - enter "use mysql"
+  - enter "update user set authentication_string=password(''), plugin='mysql_native_password' where user='root';"
+  - enter "flush privileges"
+  - enter "exit"
+  - start server again